 Two words: Food Trucks!

-Hawaii is well-known for these culinary upstarts and delicious food trucks serving everything from smoothies to fish tacos are a great way to enjoy some of Kauai’s freshest local cuisine on a budget (or even if you’re not!).
+Hawaii is well-known for these culinary upstarts.
+Delectable food trucks serving everything from smoothies to fish tacos are a great way to enjoy some of Kauai’s freshest local cuisine on a budget (or even if you’re not!).

 My favorite food truck was the Al Pastor Taco Truck in Kapaa, which can be easily spotted on the right as you drive north toward Hanalei.

-This husband and wife team serve up fresh fish tacos and Mexican fare daily and it’s one of the most popular trucks on the island.
+This husband and wife team serve up fresh fish tacos and Mexican fare daily and run one of the most popular trucks on the island.

 We stopped for tacos on the way up the east coast to Hanalei and it was my favorite meal of our trip.
-I had the shrimp tacos and Dave had the fish tacos – both were exceptional!
+I had the shrimp tacos, Dave had the fish tacos – both were exceptional!

 Another fun option is to support the local farming community by visiting one of the many farmer’s markets.
-They take place daily around the island and are advertised in all the local tourist info.
-We visited the Wednesday afternoon market at the Kauai Culinary Market in Poipu and found lots of the area’s fresh fruits and vegetables as well as local products and food stands to enjoy.
+Happening daily around the island, the markets are advertised in all the local tourist publications.

 One uniquely Hawaiian treat is shave ice.
 This ice-based dessert resembles a snow cone but is made with shaved ice instead of crushed ice which produces a fine “snow-like” ice that allows it to fully absorb flavored syrups.

-The flavor varieties are seemingly endless but I highly recommend some of the local treats like mango, lychee, guava and passionfruit.
-Shave Ice Paradise in Hanalei was a great stop for this yummy Hawaiian dessert.
+The flavor varieties are seemingly endless.
+Don’t miss the local treats like mango, lychee, guava, and passionfruit.
+Shave Ice Paradise in Hanalei was the perfect stop for this tempting Hawaiian dessert.

-With all Kauai has to offer, it’s still an island and, yes, it has some terrific beaches…if you can find the time!
+Whales, canyons, waterfalls and, yes, terrific beaches, too.
+(If you can find the time!)
 Kauai has 113 miles of coastline and nearly half of that is taken up by golden, sandy beaches.
+Don’t miss these:

-One of my favorites, and our “home beach” for this stay, is Poipu Beach Park.
-It’s a perfect crescent of silky sand with a shallow, protected bay for snorkeling and swimming.
-It also has a lifeguard on duty making it a good choice for families.
-And in the winter months, perfect sunset views – making it a great choice for couples!
+1 – Poipu State Beach Park: One of my favorites, and our “home beach” for this stay.
+It’s a perfect arc of silky sand with a shallow, protected bay for snorkeling and swimming.
+A lifeguard on duty makes it a good choice for families.
+The perfect sunset views in the winter months make it a great choice for couples.

-Lydgate Park, on the east side of the island, is a great stretch of beach for strolling or sunning.
+2 – Lydgate Park: Located on the east side of the island, this is a great stretch of beach for strolling or sunning.
 It has an excellent swimming area for kids, a playground and even picnic tables.

-Hanalei Bay has a gorgeous beach but it’s really only suitable for swimming in the summer months due to high surf in the winter.
+3 – Hanalei Bay: A gorgeous beach to visit.
+Unfortunately, it’s only suitable for swimming in the summer months due to high surf in the winter.